 - Who needs ISO 14001 certification?

-Any business looking to reduce their environmental impact and improve their internal efficiencies would benefit from ISO 14001, no matter your size, complexity, or industry.
+Any business looking to reduce its environmental impact and improve its internal efficiencies would benefit from ISO 14001, no matter its size, complexity, or industry.

 - Is ISO 14001 mandatory?

 ISO 14001, though recognised as key in many industries and business dealings, is not mandatory or a legal requirement.
 However, certification helps companies adhere to their country’s respective laws and environmental regulations.